San Francisco 2004 same-sex weddings

-The San Francisco 2004 same-sex weddings took place between February 12 and March 11, 2004, after San Francisco Mayor Gavin Newsom directed the city-county clerk to issue marriage licenses to same-sex couples.
+The San Francisco 2004 same-sex weddings, commonly referred to as the Winter of Love, took place between February 12 and March 11, 2004, after San Francisco Mayor Gavin Newsom directed the city-county clerk to issue marriage licenses to same-sex couples.
 California Attorney General Bill Lockyer and a number of interest groups sued to end the practice.
 About 4,000 such licenses were issued before the California Supreme Court ordered a halt to the practice on March 11.
 On August 12, 2004, the California Supreme Court voided all of the licenses that had been issued in February and March.

 The legal dispute over the issuance of marriage licenses to same-sex couples led to the 2008 In re Marriage Cases ruling by the California Supreme Court, which legalized same-sex marriage in California.

 Background

 The line of same-sex couples applying for marriage licenses stretched for blocks around San Francisco's City Hall in February 2004.

 In the 2004 State of the Union Address, President George W. Bush spoke against "activist judges [...] redefining marriage by court order;" this was interpreted as a response to the Massachusetts Supreme Judicial Court's 2003 ruling legalizing same-sex marriage in the state.
 San Francisco Mayor Gavin Newsom, who attended the State of the Union Address as a guest of Representative Nancy Pelosi, reportedly called his chief of staff the night after the speech to start making plans.

 On February 12, 2004, Newsom and other city officials began issuing marriage licenses to same-sex couples.
 Newsom asserted that the Constitution of California's equal protection clause gave him the authority to do so.
 The first same-sex couple to be issued a license were lesbian activists Del Martin and Phyllis Lyon.
 After three days, city officials estimated that they had already issued 900 same-sex marriage certificates.

 On February 13, two organizations, the Proposition 22 Legal Defense and Education Fund, and the Campaign for California Families, filed actions in San Francisco Superior Court seeking an immediate stay to prohibit the City from issuing marriage licenses to same-sex couples.
 The court refused to issue an immediate stay on February 20.

 On February 19, while defending its issuance of licenses in one court, the city initiated its own lawsuit against the state.
 It charged that the state statute defining marriage violated the state constitution by excluding same-sex couples.

 On February 20, 2004, California Governor Arnold Schwarzenegger ordered state Attorney General Bill Lockyer to "obtain a definitive judicial resolution" of the controversy.
 Speaking that same day at the state Republican convention, Schwarzenegger said: